itw-creative-works/wonder-boot/README.md

   <a href="https://itwcreativeworks.com">Site</a> | <a href="https://www.npmjs.com/package/wonder-boot">NPM Module</a> | <a href="https://github.com/itw-creative-works/wonder-boot">GitHub Repo</a>
   <br>
   <br>
-  <strong>wonder-boot</strong> is the official npm module of <a href="https://itwcreativeworks.com">Wonder Boot</a>, a free CLI utility that automatically restarts a crashed node process or any CLI command with custom timeout and error levels..
+  <strong>wonder-boot</strong> is the official npm module of <a href="https://itwcreativeworks.com">Wonder Boot</a>, a free CLI utility that automatically restarts crashed processes (not regular errors) with customizable timeout and trigger levels.
 </p>

 ## 🦄 Features
-* Automatically restart a crashed node process or any CLI command
+* Automatically restart crashed processes only (default behavior)
+* Configurable restart triggers: `crash` (default), `all`, or custom signals
-* Set restart timeout
+* Customizable restart timeout
-* Set error levels that trigger a restart
+* Distinguishes between crashes and regular errors

 ## 📦 Install Wonder Boot
 ### Install via npm